slipperynick/reference/tmux/tmux.md

-# Top 50 Most Used Tmux Commands
+# Most Used Tmux Commands

-Tmux is a powerful terminal multiplexer that allows you to create, manage, and navigate multiple terminal sessions.
-Below are the **50 most commonly used tmux commands**, organized for easy reference.

 ## 1. Starting and Attaching Sessions
 - `tmux` – Start a new tmux session